My company helps businesses build custom apps for Facebook pages.

 Plenty of businesses use Facebook advertising to promote their page apps, but the majority do not.

-If you’ve built an app that is unique & interesting to your fanbase — and has built-in sharing features as well as an awesome incentive (a prize, access to exclusive content, etc.), then you’re halfway there.
+If you’ve built an app that is unique and interesting to your fanbase -- and has built-in sharing features as well as an awesome incentive (a prize, access to exclusive content, etc.), then you’re halfway there.

 And the truth is, you don’t need to spend money to get the word out about your cool new app.